EUDR compliance: Essential guide to EU Deforestation Regulation

 What are the EUDR requirements for information and data collection?

-To comply with the EUDR, operators must collect accurate and truthful information and data demonstrating product compliance, as outlined in Article 9.
-This includes:
+To comply with the EUDR, operators must gather accurate data.
+This data shows that products meet the rules in Article 9.

 • Description: Trade name, type, and, if applicable, the common and scientific names of wood species used.